adamhlt/Easy-Mid-Hook/README.md

 ## :rocket: Getting Started :

+[MS Detours](https://github.com/microsoft/Detours) is already setup and include in the project.
 This is a **x64 executable / DLL**, you can't compile this project in x86, we are using x64 assembly.

 ### Visual Studio :

 1. Open the solution file (.sln).
 2. Build the project in Debug (x64)

+⚠️ If the hook do not works you should check if the address is good if you recompiled.

 ## 🧪 Demonstration :